 But there was also Marion Horton, a grandmother who worked as a nurse and collected Santa Clauses, hit by a man who crossed the median in Winnebago County, striking her car head-on.

-There was an honor-roll high school student and his two cousins, all of them respected young men in Milwaukee’s Hmong community, all victims of a driver whose blood-alcohol level was three times the allowed limit when he sped through a red light on the city’s northwest side.
+There was an honor-roll high school student and his two cousins, all of them respected young men in Wisconsin’s Hmong community, all victims of a driver whose blood-alcohol level was three times the allowed limit when he sped through a red light on the city’s northwest side.

 And there was an aspiring law student who counseled young people about underage drinking, killed in a crash involving a man who had taken advantage of an Appleton tavern’s $5 all-you-can-drink offer.”